NER 300 programme

 See the Q&A for further details of the projects chosen.

-The projects awarded funding must reach their final investment decisions by June 2016 and enter into operation by June 2018.
+The projects awarded funding must reach their final investment decisions by June 2018 and enter into operation by latest June 2020.

 Programme management and implementation